vuejs/apollo/README.md

           label
         }
       }`,
-      // Variables passed to the subscription
+      // Variables passed to the subscription.
+Since we're using a function,
+      // they are reactive
       variables () {
-        // Reactive if a function (like previously) return {
+        return {
           param: this.param,
         }